nschonni/cordova-docs/articles/tutorial-cordova-5/tutorial-cordova-5-readme.md

 Note that you can actually add different platform versions to your project for a given CLI version through the use of some XML elements or command line options for edge case scenarios.
 See the [May 26th, 2015 Android Cordova Platform Security Issue](../tips-and-workarounds/android/security-05-26-2015/tips-and-workarounds-android-security-05-26-2015-readme.md) article for a specific example of how this works.

-### Android Plugin Breaking Changes in Plugins Caused by Cordova 6.0.0 / Android 5.0.0
+### Android Plugin Breaking Changes Caused by Cordova 6.0.0 / Cordova Android 5.0.0
-Android Marshmallow introduced new security features that have resulted in breaking changes to a number of core plugins including:
+Android Marshmallow introduced new security features that have resulted in breaking changes to Cordova itself and by extension core plugins including:

 - cordova-plugin-camera
 - cordova-plugin-geolocation